brtholomy/hnsw/README.md

 In practice what we do is to navigate small highly clustered networks locally, find a hub with long distance links, and revert to local navigation again: we use our feet, then a car, then a train, then a plane, then a car, then our feet again.
 This is what small world graphs seek to emulate: it turns out that many features in nature and civilization can be modeled as a small world graph, with both a high *clustering coefficient* and a low *average shortest path*.

-## Balancing L and C: the far is near and the near is near
+## Balancing L and C: the far is near and the near is nearer

 What do these terms mean?